 Q. My pet goldfish died and no-one seems to know why - can I include it?

 A. Probably not.
-But if there was an unexplained epidemic of goldfish deaths that had been mentioned in the media, then yes!
+But if there was an unexplained epidemic of goldfish deaths that had been mentioned in reputable media, or in academic literature, then yes!

 Q. Why is there no technology section?

 A. If a man-made article has a behaviour which no-one (not even the designers) can explain, let Wikenigma know, and it'll be up-for-inclusion.
-Amazingly, there are some examples - see for example
+Amazingly, there are quite a few already listed - see for example

-Q. Why can't I create a new page?
+Q. Why can't I create a new article?

 Q. Why can't I edit this page?